unlistedphenomena/nexuswizz/docs/event-tracking.md

 ## How is event tracking implemented?

-nexus.org uses Matomo, an open-source alternative to Google Analytics, allowing us to protect user privacy by not sharing any analytics with third parties.
+xircanet uses Matomo, an open-source alternative to Google Analytics, allowing us to protect user privacy by not sharing any analytics with third parties.

 We implemented Matomo using the [JavaScript tracking client](https://developer.matomo.org/guides/tracking-javascript-guide) via the [`gatsby-matomo-plugin`](https://github.com/kremalicious/gatsby-plugin-matomo) Gatsby plugin.